 How to make spicy shrimp bowls

-Make the spicy mayonnaise.
+Mix the spicy mayo.
 In a small mixing bowl whisk together the mayonnaise, lime juice, sambal oleak, togarashi, and soy sauce until thoroughly combined.
-Add a tablespoon of water to thin the sauce and whisk until completely combined.
+Add a tablespoon of water to thin the sauce and whisk until sauce has thinned.
 Cover and refrigerate until ready to use.

 Massage the kale.
-Add the kale to a large mixing bowl.
-In another small mixing bowl, whisk together the sesame oil, rice vinegar and soy sauce.
-Pour the dressing over the kale, and massage the dressing into the kale.
+Pour the sesame oil, rice vinegar and soy sauce over the kale, and massage the dressing into the kale.
 Set aside.

-Make the crispy rice.
+Cook the crispy rice.
 Heat a large nonstick skillet over medium heat.
-Add the rice into the pan in an even layer and cook, untouched, until the bottom is crispy and golden brown Stir and cook for an additional few minutes.
+Add the rice into the pan in an even layer and cook, untouched, until the bottom is crispy and golden brown, about 3 minutes.
+Stir and cook for an additional 3 minutes.
 Remove the pan from heat and set aside.

 Prep the shrimp.
 Season the shrimp with salt then add to a bowl and toss with the cornstarch.
 Heat a large skillet over medium heat, add half of the vegetable oil and heat through.